marcolminc/alx-low_level_programming/0x10-variadic_functions/README.md

 1. 0.
 Beauty is variable, ugliness is constant
 2. 1.
 To be is to be the value of a variable
 3. 2.
 One woman's constantis another woman's variable
+4. 3.
+To be is a to be the value of a variable